-- abuse in intimate personal relationships between peers - physical abuse which can include hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm - 'upskirting' or any picture taken under a person's clothing without their permission or them knowing to obtain sexual gratification or cause humiliation, distress or alarm. - causing someone to engage in sexual activity without consent - initiation/hazing type violence and rituals. - consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting) - sexual violence and sexual harassment between children, as defined by Sexual offences act 2003 which considers rape, assault by penetration and sexual assault, all types of sexual violence.
+- bullying (including cyber bullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between peers - physical abuse which can include hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm - 'upskirting' or any picture taken under a person's clothing without their permission or them knowing to obtain sexual gratification or cause humiliation, distress or alarm. - causing someone to engage in sexual activity without consent - initiation/hazing type violence and rituals. - consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting) - sexual violence and sexual harassment between children, as defined by Sexual offences act 2003 which considers rape, assault by penetration and sexual assault, all types of sexual violence.
 Sexual violence and sexual harassment can be between two children, or a group of children and can occur online and offline.

-Consequently, peer on peer abuse is dealt with as a safeguarding issue, recorded as such and not managed through the systems set out in the school behaviour policy.
+Consequently, child-on-child abuse is dealt with as a safeguarding issue, recorded as such and not managed through the systems set out in the school behaviour policy.

-Any pupil who may have been victimised and/or displayed such harmful behaviours, along with any other child affected by peer on peer abuse, will be supported through the school's pastoral system and the support will be regularly monitored and reviewed.
+Any pupil who may have been victimised and/or displayed such harmful behaviours, along with any other child affected by child-on-child abuse, will be supported through the school's pastoral system and the support will be regularly monitored and reviewed.

-We will address in appropriate behaviour (even if it appears to be relatively innocuous) as this can be an important intervention that may help prevent problematic, abusive and/or violent behaviour in the future.
+We will address inappropriate behaviour (even if it appears to be relatively innocuous) as this can be an important intervention that may help prevent problematic, abusive and/or violent behaviour in the future.

-We acknowledge that even if there are no reported cases of peer on peer abuse, such abuse may still be taking place and is simply not being reported.
+We acknowledge that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported.
 Staff maintain an attitude of 'it could happen here' where safeguarding is concerned.

-We minimise the risk of peer on peer abuse by providing:
+We minimise the risk of child-on-child abuse by providing:

 - a relevant, effective curriculum, that helps children to develop their understanding of acceptable behaviours, healthy relationships and keeping themselves safe.
-The curriculum is updated to reflect changes in legislation, and the mandatory teaching of Relationship Education, Relationship and Sex Education and Health Education - established/publicised systems for pupils to raise concerns with staff, knowing they will be listened to, supported and valued, and that the issues they raise will be taken seriously - training to all staff so they understand that peer on peer abuse can happen and are trained to be alert to any behaviours that could cause concern - a clear procedure for all staff to report all incidents as a safeguarding concern to the school D/DSL.
+The curriculum is updated to reflect changes in legislation, and the mandatory teaching of Relationship Education, Relationship and Sex Education and Health Education - established/publicised systems for pupils to raise concerns with staff, knowing they will be listened to, supported and valued, and that the issues they raise will be taken seriously

+- training to all staff so they understand that child-on-child abuse can and does happen and are trained to be alert to any behaviours that could cause concern - a clear procedure for all staff to report all incidents as a safeguarding concern to the school D/DSL.